zohair-1995/the-perfect-crab-intro-to-python/README.md

 There are video alternatives for each file that you can follow along with.
 You can find them as a link at the top of each file.

+## GitHub Codespaces

+GitHub Codespaces is owned and managed by GitHub, not Makers - we have just chosen to use their platform.
+There are a generous free number of hours of usage per month, and the 60 hours of free usage you would get on The Perfect Crab Introduction to Programming course is more than enough to complete it.
+You absolutely do not need to pay for more usage to complete the Makers course, although of course if you want to use Github Codespaces for other things apart from this, that is up to you.

+You can view your [account's current usage under "Codespaces"](https://github.com/settings/billing/summary), so you can keep an eye on how many hours you've used, should you wish.

+Please be aware that if you do provide payment information to GitHub, and set a non-zero limit on your spending, and use any GitHub Codespace for many hours, you can personally be charged so by proceeding you do so at your own risk with this understanding.
+For more information on GitHub Codespaces and paying for usage, please consult GitHub's own documentation for the latest details.

 ## I have some feedback about the material